 Our overall scores are based on our individual metrics: Ironing Performance, Steam Output, Ease of Use, and Heating.

-The above chart can help you find the best way to use your iron budget.
-It compares each model's performance to its price (you can see product names by hovering your cursor over each dot).
-As you can see, the Rowenta Focus offers the best performance in the field, but at a relatively high price.
+We compare each model's performance to its price.
+The Rowenta Focus offers the best performance in the field, but at a relatively high price.
 The CHI Professional offers a comparable level of performance for a somewhat lower price.
 For most people that will only iron a few items a week, the Black & Decker D2030 offers a good balance of performance and cost.